-Following the recommendation of those charged with governance, we were appointed by the members on 3 May 2012 to audit the financial statements for the year ended 31 December 2012 and subsequent financial periods.
-The period of total uninterrupted engagement is 7 years, covering the years ended 31 December 2012 to 31 December 2018.
+We were appointed by the members on 22 March 2012 to audit the financial statements for the year ended 31 December 2012 and subsequent financial periods.
+The period of total uninterrupted engagement is 8 years, covering the years ended 31 December 2012 to 31 December 2019.

-Philip Watson (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors London 6 March 2019
+Philip Watson (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors London 4 March 2020